network-analytics/udp-notif-c-collector/README.md

 - Same output `struct unyte_seg_met_t` is given to the user.
 - Flags from the protocol are not parsed.
 - No options are possible and thus no segmentation is supported
-- The encoding type identifiers are taken from the IANA instead of the draft to maintain consistency in the different pipelines.
+- The media type identifiers are taken from the IANA instead of the draft to maintain consistency in the different pipelines.
 IANA codes could be checked in the main [draft](https://datatracker.ietf.org/doc/html/draft-ietf-netconf-udp-notif-04#section-9).
 - Google protobuf is returned as RESERVED(0) encoding type.

 ### Usage of the sender